xxdavid/tldr/pages/linux/ufw.md

 `ufw allow {{5432}}`

-- Allow traffic from 192.168.0.4 to any address on this host, on port 22, using only the tcp protocol:
+- Allow only TCP traffic from 192.168.0.4 to any address on this host, on port 22:

 `ufw allow from {{192.168.0.4}} to {{any}} port {{22}} proto {{tcp}}`